NJStew/audio-visualizer/README.md

 ![example](https://user-images.githubusercontent.com/57770413/137005535-796c98a0-4e23-4d94-931e-2a92614e0a82.gif)

 ## Description:
-Audio Visualizer "dashboard" that reads input from the default microphone and draws a sound wave that reacts to audio, as well as, floating nodes.
-This dashboard also displays the time as well as the current weather conditions.
+Audio Visualizer "dashboard" that reads input from the default microphone and draws a sound wave that reacts to audio, as well as floating nodes.
+This dashboard also displays the time and the current weather conditions.

 ## Road Map:
 - Update weather conditions every set amount of time